AbhinavA10/ML-courses/ML-with-Python/README.md

 ## Logistic Regression
-- classification algorithimn for categorical target variables
+- classification algorithm for categorical target variables
-- similar to LinearRegression, but tries to predict a discrete or categorical target field, instead of a continous numeric target.
+- similar to LinearRegression, but tries to predict a discrete or categorical target field, instead of a continuos numeric target.
     - target can be binary or multi-class classification
     - e.g. "will customer switch services next term?" --> Target classes: "Yes, No"
-- independant variables need to be continous / numeric.
+- independent variables need to be continuos / numeric.
 If data is categorical, it needs to be converted to dummy or indicator coded (OneHotEncoded or LabelEncoded).
     - we also encode the target variables to a numerical value (e.g. 0, or 1 for binary classification).
 - returns a probability score in range `[0,1]` for a given sample of data.
-Then , maps results of probability to a discrete clas
+Then , maps results of probability to a discrete class

 In further notes below, binary classification is discussed.

 ![Linear Decision Boundary](./imgs/Logistic-regression.png)

-### Applications of LogisiticRegression
+### Applications of LogisticRegression
-- prediciting probability of person having a heart attack in a specified time period
+- predicting probability of person having a heart attack in a specified time period
 - predict mortality in injured patients, or probability of having a disease
 - predict customer's probability to purchase a new product or cancel a subscription
 - predict probability of failure